Reducing Labeling Effort in Architecture Technical Debt Detection through Active Learning and Explainable AI: Introduction

+\begin{itemize} \item \textbf{A hybrid pipeline and novel dataset for ATD identification from Jira issue reports.} We combine dataset refinement, keyword extraction, issue filtering, manual validation, and supervised classification to support scalable ATD dataset construction.
+In doing so, we contribute a novel dataset of ATD in issue tracking systems.

+\item \textbf{An active learning strategy for reducing ATD labeling effort.} We investigate active learning in the specific context of ATD, where labels are scarce, expert-dependent, and costly to obtain, and show that uncertainty-based sampling can improve detection performance.

-\item \textbf{We enhanced model transparency through explainable AI and expert evaluation.} We integrate explainability techniques such as LIME~\cite{ribeiro2016should} and SHAP~\cite{lundberg2017unified} to identify linguistic and contextual features influencing model predictions.
-To assess the interpretability and usefulness of these explanations, we also conducted an expert evaluation study, making this, to our knowledge, the first work to systematically involve domain experts in evaluating XAI outputs for SATD and ATD detection.
+\item \textbf{An explainable and expert-evaluated ATD detection framework.} We integrate LIME and SHAP into the ATD classification pipeline and assess their usefulness through expert evaluation.
+To the best of our knowledge, this is the first work to systematically involve domain experts in evaluating XAI outputs for text-based ATD detection. \end{itemize}